Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 1. Conduct a research

-Now, researching a business market is so much different from researching a B2C.
-So you have to pick a radically different approach here.
-And here are some points to keep in mind:
+Researching a business market is so much different from researching a B2C.
+So, you have to pick a radically different approach here.
+Here are some points to keep in mind:

-Businesses are less open than consumers.
+• Businesses are less open than consumers.
 You will have to convince them to share intel with you in most cases.
-If we take B2E, then squeezing information becomes close to impossible.
+If we take business-to-employee (B2E), then squeezing information about the employee experience and journey becomes close to impossible.

-A B2B research has to be a lot more profound, so the hypothesis will not work here.
+• B2B research has to be profound, so the hypothesis will not work here.
 However, given the previous statement, you will probably start with the hypothesis anyway.

-But a considerably smaller sample size will make it up for the pains mentioned above.
+💡 Tip: A considerably smaller sample size will make up for the pains mentioned above.

 What information to collect